 All students at the University of Virginia are bound by the Honor Code not to commit Academic Fraud, which is a form of cheating.
 The following is meant to raise awareness among students as to what academic fraud is and how to avoid it.
 Academic fraud includes:

-Plagiarism is representing someone else’s ideas or work as your own original ideas or work.
+Plagiarism is representing someone else’s ideas or work as your own original ideas or work, including the work of artificial intelligence.
 Plagiarism encompasses many things and is by far the most common manifestation of academic fraud.
-For example, copying a passage straight from a book, a website, or any other source into a paper without using quotation marks and explicitly citing the source is plagiarism.
+For example, copying a passage straight from a book, a website, generative AI, or any other source into a paper without using quotation marks and explicitly citing the source is plagiarism.
 Additionally, paraphrasing without citing your original source is considered plagiarism.
 It is very important that students properly acknowledge all ideas, work, and even distinctive words or phrases that are not their own.
 Students unsure of how to properly acknowledge a source are encouraged to consult an RA, TA, professor, or manual of style.

 Multiple submission is the use of work previously submitted at this or any other institution to fulfill academic requirements in another class.
 For example, using a paper from a 12th grade English class for an ENWR 101 assignment is academic fraud.
 Slightly altered work that has been resubmitted is also considered to be fraudulent.
 With prior permission, some professors may allow students to complete one assignment for two classes.
 In this case prior permission from both instructors is absolutely necessary.

 False citation is falsely citing a source or attributing work to a source from which the referenced material was not obtained.
 A simple example of this would be footnoting a paragraph and citing a work that was never utilized.